angighanem/NoShowAppointments/README.md

   - Python 3.6+

  ## Author
- I am, ANgi Ghanem, the sole author of this program.
+ I am, Angi Ghanem, the sole author of this program.